AkiyamaKunka/rtconfer-whiteboard/README.md

 ## ⚙️ Feature Hightlight

-* 💻 Live Streaming: engaging experience for group real-time online video streaming within whiteboard.
+* 💻 Live Streaming: Engaging experience for group real-time online video streaming within whiteboard.
-* 📈 Rich-media Canvas: Our Rich-Media web canvas enables you to work the way you want to, keep everyone in the loop.
+* 📈 Canvas: Real-time collaborative web painting canvas enables you to keep everyone in the loop.
-* 📑 Integrated Code & Rich-Text Editor: Share insparing code and text with teammater just within the Canvas, in real-time.
+* 📑 Code & Rich-Text Editor: Share insparing code and text with teammater within Canvas, in real-time.
 * 👥 TEAM & SESSIONS: No matter when, you can easily create teams and manage them.
 View your historical meetings and resume them at any time.
 It's time to be a leader, make team productive, collaborative and efficient.

 [![image](https://www.linkpicture.com/q/meeting-room.png)](https://www.linkpicture.com/view.php?img=LPic617769959bff31447176570)